samanthaming/samanthaming.com/content/tidbits/23-no-else-return.md

 ---
 title: No Else Return
 description: You can skip the else block if your `if` block always executes a `return` statement.
-I find this way makes my code a lot easier to read...
+I find this way makes my code a lot easier to read.
 tags: [javascript]
 order: 23
 createdAt: 2018-7-7